 “Web design is not just knowing code or trends or techniques,” Fowler said.
 “It is also knowing how to manage the project and give great customer service.
 The issue of revisions is an issue of client management and people skills.”

 Photo: By Johann Dréo

-Try Treehouse for free with our free 14-day trial.
+Try Treehouse today with our free trial.